 12. Staffing: Find, Hire and Schedule

-Finding and hiring the right staff helps you deliver on your concept, ensure customers always receive stellar service, and keeps your restaurant profitable.
+Finding and hiring the right staff for opening a new restaurant helps you deliver on your concept, ensure customers always receive stellar service, and keeps your restaurant profitable.

 But who exactly do you hire?
 How do you approach the hiring process?
 And, once hired, how do you schedule employees effectively, so you're never over or understaffed?
 Let's have a look.